GingerNinja23/ipop-documentation/Running-SocialVPN-on-Windows-7.md

 3. Right-click on setup-interface file, and click on "Run as administrator"

-4. Open config.txt with Notepad and update with your Google username and password
+4. Right-click config file and click on "Edit".
+Update with your Google username and password

 ## Run SocialVPN